ichores-research/Tiago_gesture_navigation/README.md

 - [motionbert_changed](motionbert_changed): Folder with files from original [MotionBERT](https://github.com/Walter0807/MotionBERT) repository, which were changed to make the data processing repetable.

-- [image_share_service](image_share_service): Folder containing classes used for comunicating accros running scripts via LAN, used for data transfer
+- [image_share_service](alphapose_changed/scripts/image_share_service): Folder containing classes used for comunicating accros running scripts via LAN, used for data transfer
+- [full_visualization_results](full_visualization_results): Folder vith results of image processing from simulation and a real world

 ## Installation and requirements